daido1976/cat-markdown-code-blocks/README.md

 `cat-markdown-code-blocks` is a CLI tool that reads multiple files and concatenates their contents into Markdown-formatted code blocks.
 This tool is particularly useful for systems like ChatGPT, assisting in the quick sharing and documentation of file contents.

+**Note**: A VSCode extension for `cat-markdown-code-blocks` is currently in development, but it is still a work in progress.

 ## Installation

 To install `cat-markdown-code-blocks` locally, first clone the project to your local machine and navigate to the root directory of the project.
 Then run the following command: